pola-rs/polars-book/user_guide/src/howcani/apply/udfs.md

 # Apply custom functions

-There will always be an operation so sketchy that one cannot do with the public API of `Polars`.
+There will always be an operation that is so particular that one cannot do it with the public API of `Polars`.
 Luckily polars allows you to apply custom functions.
 This means one can define a `Python` function (or `lambda`) and pass it to the logical plan.